Thoughts on Writing a Competitive K23 Award to the NHLBI

 - Use of K30 resources is good; It is not necessary to get a Masters out of it;

-- A timeline and milestones shown in a graph or table is necessary.
+- A timeline and milestones shown in a graph or table are necessary.
 For example, RO1 submitted by year 3, 2 papers by year 4, etc.

-- Mention of usual clinical conferences and teaching for completeness only, but not real emphasis;
+- Mention of usual clinical conferences and teaching are included for completeness only, but not real emphasis;

 - Interaction with mentor needs to be explicitly stated with this commitment documented in mentor’s letter; It is not good to say, the mentor will meet on a regular basis.
 It is much better to say that the mentor will meet with the candidate for 1 hour per week to discuss progress/problems with research, etc.